-- Slow release fertilizer.
+- Slow-release fertilizer.
 Lilies are heavy feeders.
-When you plant them, add a slow release fertilizer like Osmocote, to the top layer of the soil.
+When you plant them, add a slow-release fertilizer to the top layer of the soil.
 Your lilies will also benefit from a monthly dose of potassium-rich tomato fertilizer during the growing season.

 When you have everything you need, you can begin planting lilies in containers.
 Fill your pot 1/3 of the way full with the sandy potting mix and pat it down a little.
-Don't press it down too hard and compact the soil, just a light even patting will do.
+Don't press it down too hard and compact the soil, just light even patting will do.

 Arrange the lilies how you want them on this layer potting mix, with the root side down and bulb tip-up.
 Remember to space the bulbs about 2 inches (5 cm) apart.

 After you have arranged the bulbs to your liking, cover with enough potting mix so that the bulbs' tips are slightly sticking out.
 Add slow-release fertilizer and water well.

 Most lilies need a cold period in order to grow beautiful blooms.
 It is best to pot them up in early spring and then put them in a frost-free, cool greenhouse or cold frame for a few weeks until outside temperatures become warm and stable.
 If you do not have a greenhouse or cold frame, a cool garden shed, garage, or basement will work.

-Once the weather permits it, place your potted lily plants outside in a sunny to part sunny location.
-If there is any danger of frost, simply move your potted lily plants indoors until it has passed.
+Once the weather permits it, place your potted lily plants outside in a sunny to a partially sunny location.
+If there is any danger of frost, move your potted lily plants indoors until it has passed.

 Add more potting mix to the container once your container-grown lilies begin to grow from the bulb tips.
 Keep the soil line about an inch (2.5 cm) below the pot's brim for watering.
 You should water only when the top layer of soil looks dry.